 Rituxan Hycela comes in the form of a single-dose vial.

-The FDA-approved label for Rituxan Hycela lists common side effects including fatigue, cough, nausea, vomiting, constipation, low blood cell counts, increased risk for infections, and injection site reactions.
+The FDA-approved label for Rituxan Hycela lists common side effects including fatigue, cough, nausea, vomiting, fever, constipation, low blood cell counts, increased risk for infections, and injection site symptoms including pain, swelling, hardness, redness, bleeding, itching, or rash.

 Rare but serious side effects listed for Rituxan Hycela can include hypersensitivity reactions, life-threatening cardiac events, kidney dysfunction, bowel obstruction or perforation, fetal harm in pregnant women, and tumor lysis syndrome (a potentially fatal metabolic condition caused when many cancer cells die at the same time).
-Taking Rituxan Hycela increases the risk of developing a fatal brain infection called progressive multifocal leukoencephalopathy (PML).
+Taking Rituxan Hycela increases the risk of developing a fatal brain infection called progressive multifocal leukoencephalopathy.
+Rituxan Hycela can also increase the likelihood of hepatitis B reactivation, potentially resulting in liver failure.
+Individuals should refrain from live virus vaccinations before and during treatment with Rituxan Hycela.

 For more details about this treatment, visit: